 Make outdoor science fun and engaging on a field trip through The Morton Arboretum.
 Guided and self-guided programs listed are for high school students and are designed for student’s age 14 and up.
 Details concerning fees and other information are listed below.

 This is a great opportunity for Ecology Clubs!
 Help us with natural areas management and conservation work here at The Morton Arboretum.
 Education guides will lead your group of students as they do an educational service project in restoration.
 Activities can include pulling invasive plants, collecting seeds, hiking off the trail and in heavily vegetated areas, and more.
 Students learn about ecological restoration while doing restoration!
-For more information contact our Education Department at 630-719-2468 prior to sending in a registration form.
+For more information contact our Coordinator of School Programs at 630-725-2118 prior to sending in a registration form.

 Leave No Child Inside